 Self-Employed Income Support Scheme (SEISS)

-The first Self-Employed Income Support Scheme (SEISS) will pay self-employed individuals an amount equivalent to up to 80 per cent of their average monthly trading profits, capped at £2,500, to cover at least the three months from March.
+The first Self-Employed Income Support Scheme (SEISS) paid self-employed individuals an amount equivalent to up to 80 per cent of their average monthly trading profits, capped at £2,500, to cover at least the three months from March.

-A second round of funding available for applications from August will be 70 per cent of average monthly trading profits, capped at £6,570 and paid in a single instalment.
+A second round of funding was then made available for applications from August equal to 70 per cent of average monthly trading profits, capped at £6,570 and paid in a single instalment.

 Self-employed individuals will still be able to do business while they receive a grant from the scheme.
 This differs drastically from the Coronavirus Job Retention Scheme, which requires employees not to work to be eligible.

-The scheme is only intended for those who have lost trading profits due to COVID-19.
+The scheme is only intended for those who have been ‘adversely affected’ due to COVID-19.